Daniel is a Landscape Designer and Associate at Balston Agius, based in our Wiltshire Offices.

 In 2011 Daniel designed and built ‘Landscape Obscured’, a conceptual show garden, at the RHS Hampton Court Flower Show.
 The garden, an underground landscape of edible fungi viewed with periscopes, was awarded a Gold Medal and Best Conceptual Garden.

-Daniel is a visiting tutor at the Arts University in Bournemouth and has lectured for Garden design courses at Sparsholt College in Hampshire, and the KLC Garden Design School at Hampton Court.
+Daniel is also a visiting tutor at the Arts University in Bournemouth and has lectured for Garden design courses at Sparsholt College in Hampshire, and the KLC Garden Design School at Hampton Court.
 A passionate environmentalist, Daniel is a volunteer and trustee of ‘Andover Trees United’, a charity dedicated to working with children to facilitate woodland creation and tree planting in the urban environment.